Financial Aid and Scholarship Opportunities

 This scholarship has been established to assist students with a demonstrated financial need and desire to train.

-Criteria for the Above Scholarships (Claffie, Foundation, Parens, Hicks, Resident Education Fund)
+Criteria for the Above Scholarships (Claffie, Foundation, Parens, Hicks)

 1. Enrollment in a PCOP training program (FOPT, psychotherapy program, psychoanalytic program, or child integrated program).